chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - All function declared variable names should end with `_v` suffix.
 For example: name_v
  <!-- - concept of function => create_from vs create_into -- attempt to support both when possible - TODO: better define these terms -->

+## Trigger Convention

+The chuck-stack makes heavy use of events like triggers.
+To make managing triggers easier, there exists a private.stk_trigger_create() function that will apply a single trigger function to all applicable tables as described by the private.stk_trigger_mgt table.

 ## Sample Table

 The purpose of this section is to make it as easy to create a new entity as possible.
 All you need to do is copy the below sql and perform a replace-all on 'changeme' to set the desired name.
 Here is an example vim substitute command to update 'changeme' to 'wf_request':